Originally published: 1850

 unmistakable and simple, Bastiat's celebrated explication of this war of

-ideas is the most helpful from this era.
+is the most helpful from this era.
 Although it became clear during the

 second half of the nineteenth century that American capitalism needed